H-G-11/sveltekit-template/README.md

    You will first need an Auth0 account.
 Then, you will have to:

 - create a new Application (standard one)
-  - allow the following redirect uri: http://localhost:4040
+  - allow the following redirect uri: http://localhost:4040, https://your-deployment, http://localhost:4040/callback/auth, https://your-deployment/callback/auth
+  - allow the following web origins and logout urls: http://localhost:4040, https://your-deployment
+  - (remove the localhosts in your production API, this gives steps mainly for a local server)
 - create a new API
 - create a `.env` file with the following variables:
   - `AUTH0_DOMAIN`